astroselling/laravel-axiom/README.md

 This package provides a logging handler for [Axiom](https://axiom.co/).
 It allows you to send logs to Axiom from your Laravel application.

+## Compatibility

+This package only supports Laravel 9.

 You can install the package via composer:

 ```bash